 It’s an absolute must-see movie in my mind; moreover, it’s a Disney movie, so the whole family can watch it.

 The Plot Summary: A weather man is reluctantly sent to cover a story about a weather forecasting “rat” (as he calls it).
 This is his fourth year on the story, and he makes no effort to hide his frustration.
 On waking the ‘following’ day, he discovers that it’s Groundhog Day again, and again, and again.
 Firstly, he uses this to his advantage.
 Secondly comes the realization that he is doomed to spend the rest of eternity in the same place, seeing the same people do the same thing EVERY day.

 Groundhog Day was released, and I had just finished my NLP Training.
 The trainer, Martyn Carruthers, said, “Let’s go see a movie.”

 The movie was like a total retake of my recent NLP Training.
 Consequently, both Martyn and I were shocked that an NLP movie was showing next to the hotel where the training was.

-Bill Murray is one of my favorite actor-comedians, and he is superb in this film.
+Bill Murray is one of my favourite actor-comedians and is superb in this film.